ANSI Safety Vest Requirements for Workers

 Traffic workers and road crews work in all types of weather during all hours of the day.
 Thus, it is imperative that visibility is a top consideration when choosing the color of your workers’ vests.
 Typically, you’ll find the best ANSI safety vest colors to be a neon orange or yellow, signaling to any driver that a worker is in the road and caution must be taken as they approach the area.
 Another feature that aids visibility is reflective strips that will catch headlights, particularly for those working at night.

-The OSHA rule is that the worker be visible from a minimum of 1,000 feet.
+The OSHA rule for OSHA approved safety vests is that the worker be visible from a minimum of 1,000 feet.

 Each type of worker that needs an ANSI safety vest will have other considerations that make wearing the vest a benefit and not a burden.
 For instance, officers that wear a vest will need to ensure that the cut allows for easy access to their sidearm, flashlight, and handcuffs.
 EMTs also carry essential equipment and materials on their person, so the shape of the vest must accommodate.